-Credit will automatically be given under the Civil Service Retirement System for military service performed before January 1, 1957.
+ically be given under the Civil Service Retirement System for military service performed before January 1, 1957.
 Credit may be given under the CSRS for military service performed on or after January 1, 1957, only if the employee is not eligible for Social Security old age benefits.